• Skip to main content

 demand avoidance

-focus motivation pain
+communication energy focus motivation

-Demand avoidance means you're opposed to doing something when it's perceived as a demand, especially coming from an authority figure, even if you want to do the thing. .
+Demand avoidance means appearing opposed to doing something when it's perceived as a demand, especially from an authority figure - even if you actually want to do the thing.
+While it may look like defiance or stubbornness to others, it's actually an involuntary self-preservation response triggered by threats to autonomy.
+This response happens automatically, not as a conscious decision to be difficult.

 Learn moredemand avoidance